Netcentric/aem-htl-style-guide/README.md

   - [4.1](#4.1) <a name='4.1'></a> **Use the SLY tag name for all elements that are not part of the markup.**

-    HTML elements with the tag name SLY are automatically getting unwrapped.
+    HTML elements with the tag name SLY are automatically getting unwrapped and will not be part of the final markup.
 For empty SLY elements, use the self-closing "/" form.

     ```html
     <!--/* Bad */-->